Is a Correction Looming Ahead for General Mills Inc. (GIS)

-General Mills Inc. (NYSE:GIS) went down by -0.24% from its latest closing price compared to the recent 1-year high of $66.14.
-The company’s stock price has collected -1.19% of loss in the last five trading sessions.
-Press Release reported 15 hours ago that Cheerios Returns to Original CheeriOats Name to Celebrate its 80th Anniversary
+General Mills Inc. (NYSE:GIS) went up by 1.13% from its latest closing price compared to the recent 1-year high of $66.14.
+The company’s stock price has collected 2.46% of gains in the last five trading sessions.
+Press Release reported 16 hours ago that Oui by Yoplait Teams up with essie and Actress Busy Philipps to Encourage People to Prioritize Self Care with Introduction of OuiFresh Kits

 >> 7 Top Picks for the Post-Pandemic Economy <<